baileySoobinPark/vv/reference/Our solutions/solutions-verifyname/verifyname-flow-diagram.md

 <Image align="center" border={false} caption="The Beneficiary VASP can confirm the deposit and notify the user based on the transaction status." src="https://files.readme.io/0446271b8557cb4007d6f656d8972440b023a65d5ea6871e346744775979198b-Pre_Verification.svg" />

-1. The originator initiates a withdrawal from the Ordering VASP side account.
+1. The originator initiates a withdrawal request from ordering VASP to the beneficiary.
 2. The Ordering VASP calls the Enclave's Request Owner Verification API to initiate pre-verification for the beneficiary account.
 The request includes digital asset information, along with the Beneficiary’s name, date of birth, and address.
 The required information may vary depending on whether the Beneficiary is an individual or a corporate entity.
 3. The Ordering VASP's Enclave generates Salt.
 4. The generated salt is used to hash the Originator's name and date of birth.